 May we seek and find the beauty of Jesus surrounding us at every moment of every day!
 May we have hearts abounding in gratitude and thus be filled with joy!
 May we learn to ‘put on contemplativity,’ the attitude of savoring that which is in the present moment!
 May we learn to appreciate the presence of God in the midst of the extravagance of nature and in the beauty of others!
 And may we be able to interpret that which is beautiful in the gifts of Word, Sacrament, and all the ways God comes to us in love and mercy!
 Let us continue to meet in the heart of Jesus!
 Peace!

 ©Michele L. Catanese

-The first photo is a NASA photo of the stars as seen in the Northern Hemisphere; it is part of the Milky Way.
+1. NASA photo, the stars as seen in the Northern Hemisphere; it is part of the Milky Way.

-The last photo is one of mine, taken on Fire Island, a barrier island just off the coast of Long Island, NY.
-I have always found the ocean to be a place of prayer.
-The ocean is where I put on my contemplativity most easily of all places in nature.
-I chose this photo because it captures the vivid colors and incredible life of the water, sand, and sky. ~ For this entry, I chose places and artwork in which I have learned to see beauty and thus, to see the hand of God.
+6. My photo, taken on Fire Island, a barrier island just off the coast of Long Island, NY.
+I ~ For this entry, I chose places and artwork in which I have learned to see beauty and thus, to see the hand of God.
 I recommend that you find your own place of beauty and then put on your own contemplativity.

 Heart Speaks to Heart